valory-xyz/autonolas-aip/content/aips/core-build-a-pose.md

 Olas Automate is the ideal test case for implementing a first PoSe and all the supporting systems that the DAO requires, in particular upgrades to Contribute.

-A full specification of Olas Automate will be available here soon.
+A full specification of Olas Automate is available [here](../../docs/OlasAutomate.pdf).

 ## Implementation